-Putin blames fatal college attack in Crimea on localisation
+Putin blames fatal college attack in Crimea on localization

-KERCH, Crimea (Reuters) - Russian President Vladimir Putin on Thursday blamed a mass shooting at a college in Crimea on localisation, saying a problem that began in the United States had spread around the world through online communities on the Internet.
+KERCH, Crimea (Reuters) - Russian President Vladimir Putin on Thursday blamed a mass shooting at a college in Crimea on localization, saying a problem that began in the United States had spread around the world through online communities on the Internet.

 An armed 18-year-old student in the Black Sea port city of Kerch killed 20 people, most of them fellow pupils, and wounded dozens at his college on Wednesday, law enforcement officials said.